Enneagram Elements

 Jung

-Jung is the best about introverted feeling and maybe the only author to take seriously.
-The goal of this section is to produce a shorter version, stripped from a few confusing ideas.
+Jung is by far the best author about introverted feeling and maybe the only one worth reading seriously.
+The goal of this section is to focus on his description and produce a shorter version, stripped from a few confusing ideas.

 Introversion vs intuition

-Something surprising can be found in Jung’s entire chapter.
-Assuming I read between the lines correctly, he seems to relate introversion with something like inner images, inner objects, or what he calls primordial images.
+Something surprising can be found in Jung’s chapter.
+He seems to relate introversion to something like inner images, inner objects, or what he calls primordial images.
 But what is it?

-There could be some confusion between N and introversion.
-It becomes especially apparent in his take about Si that sounds too close to Ni.
-It also appears when he suggests multiple times that Ti is more focussed on abstraction than Te.
+First, there could have been some initial confusion between N and introversion.
+After all, Jung is both an introvert and an intuitive and he may not separate the two perfectly.
+It becomes especially apparent in his take about Si that sounds close to Ni.
+It also appears when he suggests that Ti is more focussed on abstraction than Te.
+Maybe introversion brings a higher degree of abstraction but the abstract/concrete dichotomy of N/S explains most of it.

-By “primordial images”, I am not sure what he means.
-For the feeling function, maybe these “primordial images” could refer to the deep roots of human feeling and ethics born and supported in universal and timeless narratives that can only be approached by getting closer to the unconscious, in the intimacy of the subject.
-It is even likely that the source is so unfathomable that a vague word such as “primordial image” could fit.
+Primordial images are, according to Jung, part of the collective unconscious.
+They are thus unconscious: you don’t see primordial images in your mind.
+For the feeling function, maybe these “primordial images” could refer to the roots of human feeling and ethics born and supported in universal narratives that can only be approached (but not reached) by getting closer to the unconscious, in the intimacy of the subject.
+It is even likely that the source is so unfathomable that a vague phrase such as “primordial image” could fit.

-But if these primordial images have anything to do with God or something mystical, then why would Ni be the prophets in Israel?
-The “primitive images” sound dangerously close to “inner vision” of the “intangible essence of reality” that is N by definition.
-Since his phrasing is unclear, I decided to drop all parts of his text related to it.
+But if these primordial images were to be interpreted as something mystical (consciously so), then we naturally think of introverted intuition.
+The “primordial images” sound dangerously close to “inner vision” of the “intangible essence of reality” that is N by definition.
+Since his notion is unclear along the chapter and evokes N too much, I decided to drop most parts of his text related to it.

-As a safer approach, introversion relates to favouring and over-protecting the subject as well as an indifference for the object.
+As a safer approach, introversion relates to favouring and over-protecting the subject as well as a defensive indifference for the object.
 Introversion somehow involves an inner world of some sort, narrowly chosen and controlled by the subject.
 But the notion of inner vision and its link to the unconscious should mainly be related to intuition.
-It is of crucial importance here because this text is meant to draw a clear line between INFJ and Fi.
+It is of crucial importance here because this text is meant to draw a clearer line between INFJ and Fi.

 Introversion for rational functions